6 must-have Pokémon for your Sword and Shield competitive team

-After completing the main story of Pokémon Sword and Shield and becoming the Galar region’s champion, trainers can challenge others around the world in online ranked battles.
-This competitive system lets players enter a series of special battles to earn points, reach different tiers, and receive rewards like Gold Bottle Caps.
+You can become the best.
+After completing the main story in Pokémon Sword and Shield, the world opens up.
+You can compete with other trainers from around the world in ranked online battles.
+If you win, you’ll earn points, reach new tiers, and receive rewards like Gold Bottle Caps.

-Here are six of the most commonly used Pokémon in Sword and Shield’s ranked battles at the moment.
+Here are six of the most commonly used Pokémon in Sword and Shield’s ranked battles.

 Give it a Choice Band to ensure one-hit KOs on defensively weak Pokémon.
-The item will boost physical Attack by 50 percent, but only allows Dragapult to use one move.
+The item will boost physical attack by 50 percent but limit Dragapult to one move.
 Teach Dragapult Dragon Darts, U-Turn, Fire Blast, and Draco Meteor to make the most out of its base stats.

-Dragapult is so common in ranked battles that it’s become necessary to run a counter, which is where Mimikyu comes in.
-The Ghost-Fairy type is immune to Dragon-type attacks and its Disguise ability protects it from one attack per battle.
-This allows players to set up with attack-boosting moves like Sword Dance for free.
+The Ghost-Fairy type is immune to Dragon-type attacks, and its Disguise ability protects it from one attack per battle.
+This allows players to set up with free attack-boosting moves like Sword Dance.

 Give it a Life Orb to further increase its Attack by 30 percent, which combos with Sword Dance.
 Teach Mimikyu the following moves to make the most out of its strengths: Play Rough, Shadow Sneak, Sword Dance, and Will-O-Wisp.

 Toxtricity’s unique Poison-Electric typing gives it access to a wide array of moves, like Toxic, that make him especially effective against powerful Water-types like Dracovish.
-It can also learn Gear Shift, a rare move that increases its Attack by one stage and its Speed by two, which can make it a powerful sweeper.
+It can also learn Gear Shift, a rare move that increases its Attack by one stage and its Speed by two, making it a powerful sweeper.

 Its recommended Natures are: Timid, Adamant, Modest, or Mild.